VrsajkovIvan33/ez-gimpy-recognizer/README.md

 ## About ##

-The process of calculating the most probable words is devided in three steps:
+The process of calculating the most probable words is divided in three steps:

 1. **Image processing** - remove the noise and extract the estimated regions that contain letters
 2. **Prediction** - predict a letter for every region using the [K-nearest neighbour algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)